Definitions

 Common Humanity

-Common humanity is a shared state of being, linked with basic ethics of altruism derived from the human condition, symbolizing human love, social intelligence and compassion towards each other and self.
+Common humanity is a shared state of being, linked with basic ethics of altruism derived from the human condition, symbolizing physical care, social intelligence and compassion towards each other and self.

 Crime Prevention Through Environmental Design